updated on 20 January 2026

 Sponsorship

-Some law firms – particularly international, City or large regional firms – provide GDL and/or LPC/SQE sponsorship upon your acceptance of an offer of a training contract.
+Some law firms – particularly international, City or large regional firms – provide PGDL and/or SQE sponsorship upon your acceptance of an offer of a training contract.
 In some cases, this includes paying back a loan you’ve already taken out.

 Sponsorship is sometimes (although rarely) available from other bodies that take on trainees.
-For instance, the Government Legal Service offers limited financial help for its future trainees.
+For instance, the Government Legal Profession offers some financial help for its future trainee solicitors and pupil barristers – further details of the funding arrangements for its legal trainee scheme can be found on its website.

-If you’re recruited during your degree and the firm offers to sponsor you through your postgraduate course(s), it’ll probably recommend a particular law school or university.
-You’re then likely to study several modules tailored to the firm’s work areas.
+If you’re recruited during your degree and a law firm offers to sponsor you through your postgraduate course(s), it’s likely that you’ll be required to complete these courses at a law school or university chosen by your firm.
+You’re then likely to study several modules tailored to the law firm’s work areas.

 Scholarships